dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Bigscreen Beyond 2

 We are optimistic that the Beyond 2 will be on our recommended list in late 2025.
-We are waiting for production units to be available for testing and review before making a final recommendation.
+We have ordered one for testing and will update this guide once we have hands-on experience.

 ### Pimax Crystal Super